-Certified Occupational Therapy Assistant Education Requirements
+What Is a Certified Occupational Therapy Assistant (COTA)?

 Certified occupational therapy assistants support occupational therapists in providing rehabilitative care to patients with mental, emotional or physical impairments that prevent them from working or living independently.
 They aim to help patients recover from, or compensate for, an ailment and resume a productive life.
 Almost all programs to become an occupational therapy assistant lead to associate's degrees.
 Certification, licensing, or registration is mandated to work in most states.
 Some states utilize the certification exam offered by the National Board for Certifying Occupational Therapy for licensure.